Adrenoleukodystrophy

 Types of Adrenoleukodystrophy

-1. Childhood Cerebral ALD (CCALD): This is the most severe form of ALD, mainly affecting boys.
+1. Childhood Cerebral ALD (CCALD): This is the most form of ALD, mainly affecting boys.
 It primarily damages the brain’s white matter and leads to neurological symptoms.

 2. Adolescent ALD (AALD): AALD typically manifests in teenage years and has a milder course compared to CCALD.
 It also affects the brain’s white matter but progresses more slowly.